 In addition to our required courses in both basic and applied psychology, you will have the opportunity to seek specialized clinical training in settings that focus primarily in either neuropsychology or psychotherapy with children, adolescents, and families.

 Neuropsychology-focused students can elect to gain specialized clinical training in clinical neuropsychology in their clinical, and can take neuropsychology related elective courses.
 Typically, students who wish to obtain competitive neuropsychology-focused internships will do an additional year of clinical training in the program before applying to internship.
-Many graduates from our program have successfully obtained prestigious neuropsychology-focused pre-doctoral internships and post-doctoral placements across the country, and have become board-certified in clinical neuropsychology.
+Many graduates from our neuropsychology concentration have successfully obtained prestigious neuropsychology-focused pre-doctoral internships and post-doctoral placements across the country, and have become board-certified in clinical neuropsychology.

 Child and family-focused courses include human development, child psychopathology, child and adolescent therapy, and family and couples therapy.
 Students who complete at least three clinical child courses and obtain at least one year of child, adolescent, and family clinical training can apply for recognition of their expertise in clinical child and family through participation in the Clinical Child and Family Graduate Concentration, a recognition of such work that is provided on your academic transcript.